bigrobsf/websocket-chat/README.md

 #### Accept the Connection

 Upon accepting a connection request, we are given an object that represents the client’s connection.
-In Part 2, the client will be sending *sample-protocol* as the connection’s protocol string to the accept method of the request object (which we have identified as **req**):
+In Part 2, the client will be sending *sample-protocol* as the connection’s protocol string to the accept method of the request object (which we have identified below as **req**):

 ```javascript
 let connection = req.accept('sample-protocol', req.origin);